Homemade Glazed Donut Recipe

 What is the best temperature for frying donuts?

-The best temp is 350 to 375 degrees F. Use a candy thermometer to get the temperature right and make sure it’s calibrated so that you know it’s showing the correct temperature – more on calibrating your thermometer.
+The best temp is 350 to 375 degrees F. Use a candy thermometer to get the temperature right and ensure it’s calibrated so that you know it’s showing the correct temperature.

 How can I shape donuts without a donut cutter?